 The issuance of a patent is not conclusive as to its scope, validity or enforceability.
 Third parties can challenge the scope, validity or enforceability of our issued patents in litigation or proceedings before the U.S. Patent and Trademark Office or foreign patent offices where our applications are pending.
 The U.S. Patent and Trademark Office or foreign offices may deny or require significant narrowing of claims in our pending patent applications.
 Patents issued as a result of the pending patent applications, if any, may not provide us with significant commercial protection or be issued in a form that is advantageous to us.
 Proceedings before the U.S. Patent and Trademark Office or foreign offices could result in adverse decisions as to the priority of our inventions and the narrowing or invalidation of claims in issued patents.
 The laws of some foreign countries may not protect our intellectual property rights to the same extent as the laws of the U.S., if at all.
-Some of our patents may expire before we receive FDA approval to market our products in a foreign country.
+Some of our patents may expire before we receive FDA approval to market our products in the U.S. or we receive approval to market our products in a foreign country.
 Although we believe that certain patent applications and/or other patents issued more recently will help protect the proprietary nature of the Hemopurifier treatment technology, we cannot assure you that this protection will be sufficient to protect us during the development of that technology.